-Due to Bosch's WaterBoost complete system – the only one of its kind in the world – the gasoline-driven powertrain is well on its way to redefining itself.
-When a direct-injection engine with little displacement but high levels of turbocharging is pushing its limits, bringing H2O into the mix of elements immediately pushes performance boundaries upward.
-The water actively cools the air-fuel mixture in the combustion chamber, thus reducing knocking that harms the engine, allowing earlier ignition, and ultimately resulting in increased engine performance.
+When a direct-injection engine with high levels of turbocharging is pushing its limits, bringing H2O into the mix of elements immediately pushes performance boundaries upward.
+The water actively cools the air-fuel mixture in the combustion chamber, which reduces harmful engine knocking, allows earlier ignition, and ultimately results in increased engine performance.
 The higher compression ratio in the engine also leads to a CO2 reduction of up to 4% in WLTC.
 Overall, the combustion process takes place at a better temperature and therefore in a more controlled fashion.
-Ignition happens sooner and the earlier center of heat release leads to a better level of efficiency.
-Benefits that we make available for gasoline engines with water injection.
-More than anything else, we believe "Invented for life" means enriching everyday driving with genuinely tangible improvements.
+Ignition happens sooner, which leads to a higher level of efficiency.

 It's an exciting challenge: as soon as the really fun driving starts, even the strongest engine breaks into a figurative sweat and responds with an increasing thirst for fuel.
 In these high-load situations, a welcome dose of refreshment is just the thing: a microfine spray from Bosch WaterBoost.
 Sprayed directly into the intake port, the fine mist of water droplets cools the hot combustion air down to a tolerable level.

 Successful WaterBoost effect: even at high engine speeds, the engine doesn't get "out of breath," since it receives the explosive air-fuel mixture sooner.
 And yet the result is not uncontrolled misfiring.
-That's because targeted use of water also protects the components in the powertrain interior.
-Incidentally, filling an additional tank with just 5 liters of the demineralized water lasts around 3,000 km.
+That's because targeted use of water also protects the components in the powertrain.
+Incidentally, filling an additional tank with roughly 1.5 gallons of the demineralized water lasts around 2,000 miles.
 And even if the water runs dry from time to time, there's no effect on how the vehicle operates.

 If the horses under the hood are reined in more and more tightly, allowing them to "breathe" properly becomes even more important.
 That's why Bosch boosts oxygen saturation by cooling off the incoming charge air using water injection in the combustion chamber.
 The results are gratifying: driving is noticeably more dynamic and enjoyable and the engine freely shifts into gear for top performance.
 Up to 5% more horsepower with the same boost pressure and displacement?
 The proven technology makes this a thoroughly credible promise.

-Bosch wants to rationally revolutionize existing and proven direct-injection technology, now and tomorrow, without having to invest heavily in developing another part of the system.
+Bosch aims to improve existing and proven direct-injection technology, now and tomorrow, without requiring OEMs to invest heavily in developing another part of the system.
 That's why Bosch deliberately designed WaterBoost as an auxiliary system that is easy to implement.

 All that has to happen is to include the components needed for water injection in the structural plan and ensure that engine management incorporates them.
 Want a closer look at the technology?
 To the Bosch WaterBoost animation movie.